rlsu9/energy-data/README.md

 You can find the exact list at the top of the main crawler file [crawl.py](./crawler/crawl.py).

+## Prediction

+We use [CarbonCast](https://github.com/carbonfirst/CarbonCast) to produce 96-hour carbon intensity forecast.

+Details are in the [prediction](./prediction) directory.
+This is currently being developed.

 ## Database
 - Database is currently hosted on development machine and only locally accessible (or via SSH tunnel).
 - Table definitions are in [database/tables](./database/tables).